 no-contest plea with deferred adjudication for a felony.

+The VR counselor determines that the customer needs to receive the Criminal Background Premium services to remove barriers to employment that are directly related to customer’s criminal background.

 A provider will not automatically be eligible for the Criminal Background Premium when a customer has a felony.